Browse by . . .

 For one source of pronouncements, one can look to billboards and protest signs, like the angry scrawls of Raymond Pettibon, and Anthony Campuzano's paintings, which shared the gallery with her, resemble slightly dismembered ones.
 Sometimes he roughly centers the fields of text, and sometimes he crushes the words together near the bottom, like a trash bin after the demonstration.
 The appearance of collage extends to the ragged, distinct handling of each letter, as in a ransom note.
 I only wish that the messages or the thick, dark colors suggested more.
 I kept thinking that I missed the joke.

 Down the hall, Melissa Brown manages just one joke, but a very good joke indeed.
 Perhaps I should say two jokes, since her smaller drawings of paper money fold in on themselves, each to reveal a second image.
 Regrettably, one obtains a fanciful landscape rather than Alfred E. Neuman.
-Her far larger works have the good sense to stick to her theme and to play it for, well, all it is worth.
+Her far larger works have the good sense to stick to her theme and to play it for all it is worth.
 They have images on both sides continued right to the edge, like true paper money, and their soft colors echo the shading recently added to foil counterfeiters.
 Even their scale pays homage to the U.S. treasury, which puts images the exact size of American money under suspicion of criminal intent.

 Actually, Brown herself indulges in an elegant lowercase.
 Perhaps Old Europe if not U.S. currency will wish to adapt her font.
 Her letters spell out sometimes reassuring, sometimes more pointed clichés, like a self-help book for the American dream.
 Given the trade deficit and the cost of Iraq, the country might appreciate the advice.
 President Bush and his associates might thank her, too, for their prominent place on, appropriately enough, pretend money.
 Then again, I doubt it, especially as their likenesses indeed do remind me of Mad magazine, and at this rate future generations will end up with little more than play money.

-With art making the headlines, it may take a moment to remember that Modernism has a long history of text as art and art as text, not necessarily with overt political intent.
+It may take a moment to remember that Modernism has a long history of text as art and art as text, not necessarily with overt political intent.
 Within Dada and its associated movements, for example, only the circle in Berlin, including George Grosz and John Heartfield, rose consistently to anger.
 Ironically, at Bellwether, the one artist who has run afoul of censorship is immersing herself this time in painting and sculpture.
 Of course, I again mean Wilson, who does hand-letter painstakingly in capitals.
 She may be invoking art-world politics—or simply the trepidation that comes with making and viewing art.

 Pop-up tarts

-"The Myth of Loneliness" may sound like Pollyanna, but in 2008 Wilson has found new friends.
+"The Myth of Loneliness" may sound like Pollyanna, but in 2008 Wilson found new friends.
 She has a new gallery, and she has made friends, too, with her own hands.
 The little girls in pencil and watercolor have put aside their skeletal alter egos, and the natural blonds in light dresses have joined a larger, more colorful cast.
 Their settings, too, have many colors.
 Besides the woods and landscapes devoid of vegetation, they escape into entire communities, if not exactly in perspective, at least with vertical layers that can fill the paper.
 Some of the warmest lighting comes where one might least expect it—atop a starlit tent canopy, in interiors, or scuba diving.

 Amy Wilson's I Had a Connection to the World (BravinLee Programs, 2007)A village has sprung up in the center of the gallery, too.
 Tabletop railroad tracks wind through paper trees, houses, and factories.
 Airplanes and birds hang by clear threads from the ceiling.
 Bare trees on a much larger scale tower over the rest for good measure, while the birds continue into a second room.
 Wilson had envisioned a pop-up book, but even as paper constructions they suggest that Henry Darger has given way to a children's classic of her own devising.
 Her shift from works covering several large, horizontal sheets for many smaller drawings also suggests both a book and the gallery as natural environment.